nf-core/eager/docs/output.md

 </details>

-[pmdtools](https://github.com/pontussk/PMDtools) implements a likelihood framework incorporating postmortem damage (PMD), base quality scores and biological polymorphism to identify degraded DNA sequences that are unlikely to originate from modern contamination.
+[pmdtools](https://github.com/pontussk/PMDtools) implements a likelihood framework incorporating a postmortem damage (PMD) score, base quality scores and biological polymorphism to identify degraded DNA sequences that are unlikely to originate from modern contamination.
 Using the model, each sequence is assigned a PMD score, for which positive values indicate support for the sequence being genuinely ancient.
-By filtering a BAM file for damaged reads in this way, it is possible to ameliorate the effects of present-day contamination, and isolate sequences of ancient origin to be used downstream.
+By filtering a BAM file for damaged reads in this way, it is possible to ameliorate the effects of present-day contamination, and isolate sequences of likely ancient origin to be used downstream.

 ### Base Trimming